webreinvent/vaah-docs/docs/vaahflutter/directory_structure/vaahextendflutter/helpers/datetime.md

 print(time.toHMaa);
 ```

-date time helper contains toHMaa getter on extension so it translates to wanted result.
+date time helper contains toHMaa getter on the extension so it translates to the wanted result.

 ## Extension On DateTime

-##### Get DateTime with zero millisecond and microsecond
+##### Get DateTime with zero milliseconds and microsecond

 ```dart
 final DateTime date = DateTime.now();